-format A:/S <Enter>
+format A:/S , then press the <Enter> key

 Windows environment

 - a.
 From your Windows desktop, click on Start, point to Settings, then click on Control Panel. - b.
 Double-click on Add/Remove Programs icon from the Control Panel window. - c.
 Click on the Startup Disk tab, then on Create Disk... button. - d.
 Insert a 1.44 MB floppy disk when prompted.
 Follow the suceeding screen instructions to complete the process. - 2.
 Copy the original (or the latest) motherboard BIOS to the bootable floppy disk.